 Under certain circumstances, the University may permit an employee who has exhausted all accrued sick leave and FMLA leave or an employee who is not eligible for sick leave or FMLA leave to take long-term medical leave without pay for the employee's own Serious Health Condition.
-In general, long-term medical leave is not available to employees holding positions that are temporary in nature (i.e. with a duration of less than four consecutive months), or to employees who are employed on an hourly, intermittent, or as-needed basis.
+In general, long-term medical leave is not available to employees holding Temporary positions or to employees who are employed on a Per Diem, intermittent, or as-needed basis.

-- A. Request for Long-Term Medical Leave - 1.
-A request for long-term medical leave without pay shall, whenever possible, be submitted in writing to the employee's Responsible Officer prior to the date upon which the requested leave is to commence.
+A. Request for Long-Term Medical Leave

+- 1. A request for long-term medical leave without pay shall, whenever possible, be submitted in writing to the employee's Responsible Officer prior to the date upon which the requested leave is to commence.
 If unusual circumstances make it impossible in the exercise of reasonable diligence for the employee to submit the request in advance of the date upon which the requested leave is to commence, approval may be given to a retroactive commencement of the leave. - 2.
 The written request should state (1) the reason for the long-term medical leave request; (2) the proposed date on which the requested long-term medical leave is to commence; (3) the employee's intent to return to work upon conclusion of the leave; and (4) the estimated date on which the employee reasonably expects to return to work. - 3.
 The employee shall provide a health care provider's statement supporting the need for a long-term medical leave. - 4.
-The cognizant vice president, upon recommendation of the Responsible Officer and the Human Resources Vice President, shall approve or deny the request for a long-term medical leave.
-If the cognizant vice president concludes that the requested leave should be approved, but has reasonable grounds to believe that in order to assure satisfactory discharge of the duties of the position, consistent with the present or anticipated physical or mental condition of the employee, the leave should commence at a different date than requested by the employee, the approval of the request may be subject to the condition that the leave will begin at a specified date other than the requested date. - 5.
-Prior to the commencement of an approved long-term medical leave, the employee must arrange for a counseling interview with the Human Resources Division Benefits Office. - B. Length of Long-Term Medical Leave - 1.
-It is recognized that the duration of a Serious Health Condition cannot be precisely known in advance.
-Accordingly, long-term medical leaves may be granted for an estimated or indefinite period of time, not to exceed one year. - 2.
-Unless the President approves an extension of the long-term medical leave beyond one year, applicable procedures for separation of employment at the end of a year-long medical leave shall be initiated by the Responsible Officer. - 3.
-All long-term medical leaves are subject to the provisions of Section C, below, regarding the obligations of the University and related procedures for reinstatement. - C. Reinstatement - 1.
-Notice of Intent.
-An employee on long-term medical leave must give the
+The cognizant vice president, upon recommendation of the Responsible Officer and the Vice President for Human Resources, shall approve or deny the request for a long-term medical leave.
+If the cognizant vice president concludes that the requested leave should be approved, but has reasonable grounds to believe that in order to assure satisfactory discharge of the duties of the position, consistent with the present or anticipated physical or mental condition of the employee, the leave should commence at a different date than requested by the employee, the approval of the request may be subject to the condition that the leave will begin at a specified date other than the requested date. - Prior to the commencement of an approved long-term medical leave, the employee must arrange for a counseling interview with the Human Resources Division Benefits Office.

+B. Length of Long-Term Medical Leave

+- It is recognized that the duration of a Serious Health Condition cannot be precisely known in advance.
+Accordingly, long-term medical leaves may be granted for an estimated or indefinite period of time, not to exceed one year. - Unless the President approves an extension of the long-term medical leave beyond one year, applicable Procedures for separation of employment at the end of a year-long medical leave shall be initiated by the Responsible Officer. - 3.
+All long-term medical leaves are subject to the provisions of Section C, below, regarding the obligations of the University and related Procedures for reinstatement.